 There is no doubt that it will take some time for the Fort McMurray citizens to adjust and re-build their community after these events.
 Tree Canada would like to pledge its support for when that time comes.
 It is for those exact circumstances that our Operation ReLeaf program was established 10 years ago – to help citizens and communities, just like Fort McMurray, reclaim the loss of trees and urban canopy through natural disasters.
 We will be ready to financially assist the people of Fort McMurray next year as part our Operation ReLeaf program and help re-plant lost trees on residential and municipal properties.

-The project will be deployed next year and we are now accepting donations towards this worthy re-planting project now!
+The project will be deployed in the spring of 2017.
+We are now accepting donations towards this worthy re-planting project now!
 With your help, we can aid in the rebuilding of this hard-working Canadian community and grow better places to live in Canada!

 Tree Canada’s Operation ReLeaf - Fort McMurray program will champion the restoration and reforestation of Fort McMurray.
 Tree Canada has committed to help re-establish tree canopy and municipal forests lost to the devastating wildfires in the region of Fort McMurray.